 American battleship USS New Jersey firing 16" rounds at Syrian and Druze positions in Lebanon on February 4, 1984.

 With the onset of the Syrian Civil War in 2011 various rebel groups sought to overthrow the Assad regime, and the increased violence and threats of international escalation and intervention led, eventually, to the United States supplying some rebel groups with military aid.
 Added to the complicated mix of warring factions, the Islamic State set up shop in the Syrian city of Raqqa, and spread their brand of Jihad to Iraq and other nations.
-This prompted the U.S. and other nations to fight the Islamic State (aka ISIS) inside Syria without the permission of the Syrian government.
-In 2013, after the Syrian government used chemical weapons on a civilian target, President Obama nearly launched an attack on Assad, but a deal struck with Assad and his Russian allies to remove all Syrian government chemical weapons staved off an American attack on Syria.
+This prompted the U.S. and other nations to fight the Islamic State (aka ISIS/ISIL/Daesh) inside Syria without the permission of the Syrian government.
+In 2013, after the Syrian government used chemical weapons on a civilian target, President Obama nearly launched an attack on Assad, but in a deal Obama struck with Assad and his Russian allies to supposedly remove all Syrian government chemical weapons, staved off an American attack on Syria.
+It was later confirmed that Syria retained chemical weapons, though the Obama Administration did not take military action against Assad.

 In August, 2014, the United States began military operations against the Islamic State in Iraq, and in September, 2014, the United States and other Western allies also began airstrikes inside Syria against ISIS.
-In April, 2017, further Syrian use of chemical weapons prompted an American missile strike on Syria.
+In April, 2017, further Syrian use of chemical weapons prompted an American missile strike on Syria on the order of President Trump.

-The United States and Syria have engaged in military action against each other before.
-In the early 1980s, the United States, France, and Italy, sent troops to Lebanon to help stabalize a very bad situation.
+The United States and Syria have engaged in military action against each other before the current Syrian Civil War and the ISIS conflict.
+In the early 1980s, the United States, France, and Italy sent troops to Lebanon to help stabalize a very bad situation.
 This peace-keeping mission eventually devolved into a major combat action against the Syrian military forces in Lebanon and their Lebanese militia allies.

 The Cold War--The Cold War was a conflict between the United States and her allies, against the Soviet Union and her allies and satellites from the end of World War Two to the early 1990s.
 Syria's friendly relations with the Soviets began in the 1950s, grew dramatically in the 1960s, and become much more pronounced during and after Syria's 1973 war with Israel, and Egypt's shift toward the U.S. and away from Russia.
 The Syrian-Soviet alliance was driven by a mutual hostility toward the United States, Israel, and the pro-American Arab states, such as Saudi Arabia and Jordan.